 Here are some fun popcorn flavours and recipes:

-This is how we make microwave popcorn in a paper bag.
+What this video and learn how we make microwave popcorn in a paper bag:

 Smoothies are a great portable snack (or breakfast) which makes them a great option when you are dashing form one activity to the next with your kids.
 Get a reusable tumbler with lid and straw (affiliate link – Aussies check out Kmart for a similar option) and you can take your smoothie snack anywhere.